jeppevammenkristensen/auto-spectre/README.md

 ### Requirements for the method

 It can return either void or Task.
 If the return type is Task this will affect how the SpectreFactory is generated.
-As the Get call will be async instead and be named GetAsync.
+As the Prompt call will be async instead and be named PromptAsync.

 It allows you to have `IAnsiConsole` as a parameter, and that will be injected into the method when it's called.
 This should make it easier to do testing if that is desired.